Carolinapm354/MIT_3D_Flood_Map/README.md

 >
 > Follow this URL to download:  [ESRI Shapefile Cambridge Citywide Data](https://www.cambridgema.gov/GIS/3D/3ddata/esrishapefile)

 The specific file we are looking for is called <em>"Camb3D_Bldg_Active_MP_SHP.zip"</em>.
 This file contains all of Cambridge 3D buildings with corresponding metadata.
-Extract this zip file and open this file on Qgis.
+Extract this zip file and open the ESRI Shapefile in Qgis.

 In addition to this step, open the 2D MIT Building layer on top of it.

 Right Click on the <em>"Camb3D_Bldg_Active_MP_SHP"</em> layer and select toggle editing.
 On Qgis main ribbon, choose <em>"Select Features by Area or Single Click"</em> and start deleting all the buildings that are not part of MIT (the color of the building will change to yellow when selected).
-We are mainly doing this to reduce file size, but it is also important to emphasize the MIT buildings only in our map.
+We are mainly doing this to the reduce file size, but it is also important to emphasize the MIT buildings in our map.
 It is important to use the imported 2D MIT Building layer as reference when deleting.

 Once all the unwanted buildings are deleted.
 Right Click on <em>"Camb3D_Bldg_Active_MP_SHP"</em> and click on  <em>"Save Layer Edits"</em>.

 Great!
 Now you ready to download Qgis2three.js plugin by first searching on the "Menu tool bar" on Qgis and clicking on "Manage and Install Plugins".
 Search for "Qgis2three.js" and install the plugin.

-Once the plugin has been installed, make sure the CRS is set to "EPSG:3857" and open the plugin.
+Once the plugin has been installed, make sure the Coordinate Reference System (CRS) is set to "EPSG:3857" and open the plugin.

->**Note:**  Set Coordinate Reference System to EPSG:3857.
-This important because the GLTF model we will be exporting might be distorted based on the CRS it is placed.
+>**Note:**  Set the CRS to EPSG:3857.
+This important because the GLTF model that we will be exporting might get distorted based on the placed CRS.

 A window must popup with the plugin displaying a blue sky gradient.
-On the left side of the window turn on <em>"Camb3D_Bldg_Active_MP_SHP"</em> by checking the box on the left side of the name.
-Since the layer already had 3D properties there is no need to extrude the layer, but we must right click on the layer open the layer properties and check the box for "Export attributes" in the Attributes section.
+On the left side of the window, turn on <em>"Camb3D_Bldg_Active_MP_SHP"</em> by checking the box on the left side of the name.
+Since the layer already had 3D properties there is no need to extrude the layer, but we must right click on the layer, open the layer properties, and check the box for "Export attributes" in the Attributes section.
 As of right now, you should be seeing the three-dimensional layer.
 If not, right click on the layer found in the layer panel and select "Zoom to layer Objects".

 Before exporting the scene, we can adjust the scene settings by opening the "scene setting" and changing the "World Coordinates (WC)" and "Base Extent (BE)".
-For this particular 3d model we left the WC as "Center of Base Extent" and BE as "Use map canvas extent".
+For this particular 3D model, we left the WC as "Center of Base Extent" and BE as "Use map canvas extent".

-Now, we can finally exporting the scene as a GLTF by clicking on "file" and "Save scene as GLTF".
+Now, we can finally export the scene as a GLTF by clicking on "file" and "Save scene as GLTF".

-Now that we have our gltf file, we may want to open it on the gltfeditor website online.
-In doing so, we can study the strusture of the GLTF file by identifying the children, nodes, and meshes.
+Now that we have our gltf file, we may want to open it on the gltfeditor website online to study the strusture of the GLTF file.
+We can do this by identifying the children, nodes, and meshes of the object.
 Every children has a number that corresponds to each building.
-This helpful because it allows to make sure that everybuilding has the correct ttributes or metadata.
+This is helpful because it allows to make sure that every building has the correct attributes.

-So, the GLTF file exported from the plugin contained the correct attribute the problem is that all attributes we exported as strings.
-We needed them to be keys and values.
+The GLTF file exported from the plugin contained the correct attributes.
+The problem is that all attributes have been exported as strings.
+They must be keys and values.

 We fixed this by temporarily using python and coding the following: